 • Scientific status.
 Has the research been published in a research journal or is it a hypothesis?
 Has the research been published in expert-review scientific publications?
 Preprints?
 Hypotheses?

 • Context.
-Mention related research and knowledge for better understanding and credibility so that the results are not misconstrued as biased or more (or less) significant than they are.
+Are there others who have reached the same or similar conclusions?
+Mention related research and knowledge for better understanding and credibility so that the results are not perceived as more (or less) significant than they are.

 • Transparency.
 Be open about research funding and collaboration partners, as well as any business interests and commercialisation plans.
 This is often best to mention at the end.